Here you are.

 What can we do?

-Hard times in life are not bad.
-Actually, they are our biggest teachers.
-They connect us to our heart and realign us to our internal compass so we can re-assess what is important to us. ❤️
+Hard times in life are not always bad.
+They can be our biggest teachers.
+They connect us to our hearts and realign us to our internal compass so we can re-assess what is important to us. ❤️

-But when you are in one of those low times.
-(I know.)
-It’s hard to feel grateful for them.
-So…here is a resource to help us out when life is in the “giving us lessons” season.
+But when you are in one of those low times (I know) it’s hard to feel grateful for them.
+So… here is a resource to help you out when life is in the “giving lessons” season.
+Affordable online therapy for travel therapists can be a game-changer.

 As a travel therapist, your happiness and mental health are essential to your successful career.
 But we’re changing locations every 13 weeks or so!
 It’s impossible to have a consistent therapist.